Edwin Kaprat: Trial

 After a ten-day trial, Kaprat was found guilty of the murder after the jury deliberated for eight hours.
 They subsequently recommended a death sentence, and after the trial ended, Kaprat was ordered to stand trial for the murder of Dawe.
 Not long after, he was additionally convicted of her murder as well, with the jury in that case also recommending a death sentence.
 Throughout both proceedings, Kaprat expressed no interest in the proceedings and reportedly spent most of the time reading a book.
 His family members unsuccessfully pleaded with jurors to spare him the second death sentence, saying that Kaprat had told detectives that he would like them to shoot him, and that he had slashed one of his wrists on the eve of his first trial.

 Death

-On April 19, 1995, Kaprat and another inmate, Charles Street, were both stabbed to death by two inmates at the Florida State Prison's death row.
-His death was met with relief from the victims' family members, most of whom said that he deserved what he got; at the same time, they expressed their condolences to his own family members.
+On April 19, 1995, Kaprat and another inmate, Charles Street, were both stabbed to death by two fellow inmates at the Florida State Prison's death row.
+The murders were the first ever to occur on death row.
+Kaprat's death was met with relief from the victims' family members, most of whom said that he deserved what he got.
+At the same time, they expressed their condolences to his own family members.
 As a result of his death, the charges in the remaining cases were dropped and they were officially closed.
+Street had been on death row for the 1988 murders of Metro-Dade Police Officers Richard Boles and David Strzalkowski.

-The two inmates responsible for the murders, Mario Lara and Rigoberto Sanchez-Velasco, were both convicted of two counts of third degree murder.
-Sanchez-Velasco was executed for his respective crime in 2002, while Lara remains imprisoned on an unrelated life term for a double murder.
+The two inmates responsible for the murders, Mario Lara and Rigoberto Sanchez-Velasco, were convicted of two counts of third degree murder.
+After waiving his appeals, Sanchez-Velasco was executed for his respective crime in 2002, while Lara's sentence was later reduced to life imprisonment and he remains in prison.
+The crime in which Sanchez-Velasco was originally sentenced to death for was the 1986 murder of 11-year-old Katixa "Kathy" Ecanarro.
+As for Lara, his original death sentence was for the 1981 murders of Grisel Fumero and Olga Elviro.